Grain storage on subsistence farms: History

-Underground grain storage was one of the main methods to preserve cereal early in the nineteenth century throughout southeast European and Asiatic societies, using "airtight" underground silos as an alternative for bottles and jars that were used in the Mediterranean.
+Grain was stored in underground silos in the early 19th century throughout southeast Europe and Asia.
+Bottles and jars were used in the Mediterranean region.

-Writing evidence appeared only in the 16th century.
-By the 1800s, detailed descriptions of the underground silos were made by knowledgeable agricultural writers of Western Europe.
-They highlighted airtightness as a major factor to maintain grain quality, although some reports observed that some seeds lost germination power.
+The first written evidence of underground silos appeared in the 16th century.
+By the 1800s, detailed descriptions of underground silos were made in Western Europe.
+These writings mention airtight storage as a factor in maintaining grain quality, though some noted that the germination chance of seeds was reduced.

-Early researches with airtight storage were made from 1819 to 1830, where a French industrialist named Ternaux at Saint-Ouen stored grain in nine series of experiments at a large scale.
+French industrialist Ternaux conducted early experiments on airtight storage from 1819 to 1830 at Saint-Ouen.
+He stored grain at a large scale in nine series of experiments.
 Ternaux stored the product under unfavorable circumstances; the silos were dug into a wet alluvium and the material was stored without concern for humidity.
-After several years, only spots of mold were encountered inside the silos, especially in critical areas as the walls, roof, and bottom of the structure.
-Bread was made with the remaining unspoiled grain, but the taste of it was unsatisfying; thus, the experiment was considered a failure.
-However, this can be considered one of the first instances of scientific research involving hermetic storage.
+After several years, only spots of mold were encountered inside the silos, especially on the walls, roof, and bottom of the structure.
+The taste of the bread made with the unspoiled grain was unsatisfactory; thus, the experiments were deemed failures. these experiments are considered the first instances of scientific research on hermetic storage.